kitnil/awesome/README.md

 ## Go

+- [restic-robot](https://github.com/Southclaws/restic-robot) - Backups done right... by robots!
+Restic backup but the robot friendly version.
+- [kubescape](https://github.com/armosec/kubescape) - kubescape is the first tool for testing if Kubernetes is deployed securely as defined in Kubernetes Hardening Guidance by to NSA and CISA (https://www.nsa.gov/News-Features/Feature-Stories/Article-View/Article/2716980/nsa-cisa-release-kubernetes-hardening-guidance/)
+- [regit-go](https://github.com/WithGJR/regit-go) - ReGit: A Tiny Git-Compatible Git Implementation
+- [dnstake](https://github.com/pwnesia/dnstake) - DNSTake — A fast tool to check missing hosted DNS zones that can lead to subdomain takeover
+- [exatorrent](https://github.com/varbhat/exatorrent) - Self-hostable , easy-to-use , lightweight and feature-rich torrent client written in Go .
+It comes with beautiful Web UI and Optional Multi-User Support .
+Run Locally or Host in Server .
+Open/Download/Stream Torrents in Browser Right Away!
+- [termdbms](https://github.com/mathaou/termdbms) - A TUI for viewing and (eventually) editing database files.
+Only support for SQLite currently.
+MySQL support will be added soon.
 - [script_exporter](https://github.com/adhocteam/script_exporter) - Shell script prometheus exporter
 - [ssh_exporter](https://github.com/Nordstrom/ssh_exporter) - A Prometheus exporter for running SSH commands on a remote host and collecting statistics on those outputs
 - [procfs](https://github.com/prometheus/procfs) - procfs provides functions to retrieve system, kernel and process metrics from the pseudo-filesystem proc.